-Great natural spaces are the Natural Park of the Sierras Tejeda, Alhama and Almijara where there is situated the highest peak in the province, the Maroma with 2066 m altitude; and the Cliffs of Maro-Cerro Gordo.
+Highlighted natural spaces include the Natural Park of the Tejeda, Almijara and Alhama Mountains, home to the highest mountain in the province, La Maroma, with its 2,066 meters in altitude, as well as the impressive Cliffs of Maro-Cerro Gordo.

-Probably the best known town of the Axarquia is Nerja.
-In total, the Axarquia is composed of 31 municipalities: Alcaucin, Alfarnate, Alfarnatejo, Algarrobo, Almachar, Archez, Arenas, Benamargosa, Benamocarra, El Borge, Canillas de Aceituno, Canillas de Albaida, Colmenar, Comares, Competa, Cutar, Frigiliana, Iznate, La Viñuela, Macharaviaya, Moclinejo, Nerja, Periana, Rincon de la Victoria, Riogordo, Salares, Sayalonga, Sedella, Torrox, Totalan and Velez-Malaga.
+One of the most recognized municipalities in the Axarquia is Nerja.
+In total, this region is composed of 31 municipalities: Alcaucin, Alfarnate, Alfarnatejo, Algarrobo, Almachar, Archez, Arenas, Benamargosa, Benamocarra, El Borge, Canillas de Aceituno, Canillas de Albaida, Colmenar, Comares, Competa, Cutar, Frigiliana, Iznate, La Vinuela, Macharaviaya, Moclinejo, Nerja, Periana, Rincon de la Victoria, Riogordo, Salares, Sayalonga, Sedella, Torrox, Totalan, and Velez-Malaga.

-This route takes us to the past days of Al-Andalus along the slopes of the highest mountain range in the province.
-Along 40 km we can discover the Muslim heritage in villages that still conserve the most outstanding examples of Moorish architecture in the area: Arenas, Archez, Salares, Sedella and Canillas de Aceituno.
+This fascinating route immerses us in the days of Al-Andalus as we explore the picturesque slopes of the highest mountain in the province.
+Over approximately 40 kilometers of travel, we have the opportunity to delve into the Muslim legacy that has left an indelible mark on this region.
+We will discover outstanding examples of Mudejar architecture that have been preserved over the centuries in the charming villages of Arenas, Archez, Salares, Sedella, and Canillas de Aceituno.

 Sun and Avocado Route